 The eyes never lie and the face tells all.
 It is true that the eyes are the window to the soul and according to Traditional Chinese Medicine, the face is the map which decodes the mind, body, and soul’s silent language.
 We’ve all experienced this in some way or another – non-verbal exchanges to others passing by, tired eyes exhibiting a sleepless night, and the basic idea of body language.
 We all know that the face is, in some way or another, a mirror to the outer world which showcases our inner realm.

 Though this sounds all very esoteric and mystical, the basic underlying truth is that our exterior bodily appearance is connected to our internal body.

 This isn’t news to the ancient people of China.
 Traditional Chinese Medicine has sought to answer two basic questions; what is a human being and what is the Natural world?
-In this 5,000 plus year pursuit, it has been discovered that they are one in the same.
+In this 5,000 plus year pursuit, it has been discovered that they are one and the same.
 In other words, the human body is a biological being that is akin to Mother Earth – a microcosm, if you will.

 In this observation and discovery, we have since come to understand many things.
 One of those is that like our Planet, our body is also very interconnected.
 It is basic knowledge that the quality of our water affects the soil, which affects the food and eventually all living beings.
 Nature operates on this basic law of Cause and Effect.